The-going/evlproject/content/core/testing.md

 1000000 (1Hz).
 {{% /argument %}}

-{{% argument "-T --timeout=<secs>" %}}
+{{% argument "-T --timeout=<duration>[dhms]" %}}
 The duration of the test, excluding the one second warmup period.
-This option enables a timeout which stops the test automatically after the specified number of seconds has elapsed.
+This option enables a timeout which stops the test automatically after the specified runtime has elapsed.
 By default, the test runs indefinitely, or until ^C is pressed.
+The duration is interpreted according to the modifier suffix, as a count of _d_ays, _m_inutes, _h_ours or _s_econds.
+In absence of modifier, seconds are assumed.
 {{% /argument %}}

 {{% argument "-A --maxlat-abort=<maxlat>" %}}